Wayland workspace overview daemon

 PathContents

-~/.config/woven/woven.luaYour config
+~/.config/woven/woven.luaYour main config

 /run/user/$UID/woven.sockIPC socket